Vez3R/Searcher/README.md

 # Searcher
-Search and change bio in file
+Search and change bio in file.